vspiliop/kafka-contract-test-producer/src/site/markdown/index.md

 Cons:
 - How does the producer know that it emits events that are actually what the consumer expects?
 I does not.
-  - Streams requires a particular value of an enum field (e.g. `status` to be `FULFILLED`), but the producer never generates a `FULFILLED` event?
+  - ServiceA1 requires a particular value of an enum field (e.g. `status` to be `FULFILLED`), but the producer never generates a `FULFILLED` event?

 ### Contract tests to the rescue